WELCOME TO MORECAMBEBAY.COM

 There are three impressive stately homes in the Morecambe Bay Area, namely the Elizibethan Levens Hall, on the River Kent, notable for its topiary, and lived in by the Bagot family.
 The Victorian Holker Hall – on the site of a sixteenth century building – near Flookburgh, owned by Baron Cavedish, and now lived in by his daughter Lucy, and her husband Tor McLaren.
 And finally, the originally seventeenth century Leighton Hall, near Silverdale, rebuilt in the eighteenth century.
 It is notable for its role in the civil war, and for its annual ‘Last Night Of The Proms’ outdoor concerts at night, when most of the concert goers take along candle-lit lanterns, adding to the atmosphere of a memorable evening, which I have enjoyed myself.
 The hall is now lived in by the well-known Gillow, furniture making family.

-In 2022, there is still a plan to build a road bridge and barrage, to harness tidal energy, across the eight miles of the bay, from Morecambe to Barrow In Furness, which would certainly put Morecambe ‘on the map’ as a prime gateway to The Lake District.
+In 2024, there is still a plan to build a multi-billion pound road bridge and barrage, to harness tidal energy, across the eight miles of the bay, from Morecambe to Barrow In Furness, which would certainly put Morecambe ‘on the map’ as a prime gateway to The Lake District.
 I do not object to such a project, so long as the tidal turbines can regulate the sea levels in the bay, such that most of the sands are still revealed at low water.
 This would mean that there would be no loss of the food source for mant thousands of wading birds, and a whole way of life for the fisher-folk who currently ‘follow the sands’ can be preserved, and the famous Morecambe Bay walks, currently enjoyed by thousands of people every year will continue.

 PETER CHERRY’S PHOTOGRAPHS OF MORECAMBE BAY